 - Jumper cables.
 It is highly recommended that every driver keep a pair of jumper cables in their trunk.
-Jumper cables can be used for restarting or recharging a car battery.
-They can be placed on the car battery and used to jolt the system.
+Jumper cables can be used to restart or recharge the car battery.
+It is placed on the car battery and jolts the system.

 - Spare tire with wheel wrench and tripod jack.
 Every driver should keep a spare tire in their trunk.
 This is just in case one of your current tires is popped or deflated.
-Popped tires are extremely difficult to drive on and can actually cause an accident.
+Popped tires are extremely difficult to drive with and can cause an accident.

 - Fire extinguisher.
-According to the National Fire Protection Association, every 24 seconds, a fire department responded to a fire in 2019.
-With this alarming fact, it’s highly urged for drivers to carry a small fire extinguisher in the trunk of the car to protect themselves in case of a fire.
+According to the National Fire Protection Association (NFPA), every 24 seconds, a fire department responded to a fire in 2019.
+Knowing this alarming fact, it’s highly urged for drivers to carry a small fire extinguisher in the trunk of the car to protect themselves in case of a fire.

 - Tool kit.
 You might not want to pack an entire toolbox.
 However, you should consider at least packing a multipurpose tool.
-These handy devices are lightweight and can be used in a variety of situations.
+These handy tools are lightweight and can be used in various circumstances.

 - Rain poncho.
-There may be a time where you need to step out of the car in order to change a tire or fix a mirror.
-A rain poncho is important to have in case of bad weather conditions.
+There may be a time where you need to step out of the car in order to change a tire or fix a mirror in the rain.
+Wearing a rain poncho will help protect you from getting drenched.